Overview of Mount Everest Climbing

 Day 11-52: Climbing period of Everest

-This is the time for climbing to base camps 1 and 2 and making body and mind fit.
+Today is the time to climb to base camps 1 and 2 and make your body and mind fit.

 53